AarneNixon/NLPHash/README.md

 hcrack.py is the tool itself.
 Absent any arguments, it will inform you of proper usage.

 # Test
-  Once you have python ready, pip installed the dependencies and the files downloaded into one directory, the test command using word-tokenization to search for a one-word password is:
+  Once you have python ready, pip installed the dependencies and the files downloaded into one directory, the test command using word-tokenization to search for a one-word password to a pdf is:

+	python hcrack.py pdf output.pdf W possible_passwords

+  The test command for md5 and sha hashes:

 	python hcrack.py md5 md5hash W possible_passwords
+	python hcrack.py sha512 sha512hash W possible_passwords
-	python hcrack.py pdf output.pdf W possible_passwords
+	python hcrack.py sha256 sha256hash W possible_passwords